 The practice of pause.
 Even the word even makes me flinch or falter.
 Pausing what is it?
 What is the purpose?
 How to do it?
 How to feel comfortable with it?
 Why do we do it?
-Why do it we need it?
+Why do we need it?

 A pause is ‘a temporary stop in action or in speech.’
 It is the moment when nothing around you is moving and you feel you should be doing, but instead, you pause.
 It is an unknown place.
 It can be a frightening place.
 It is like you are waiting for something to happen.
-You are trying to make something happen, but you have paused so all trying ceases and you just have to allow something new to arrive.
+You are trying to make something happen, but you have paused so all trying ceases and you just allow something new to arrive.

 The most precious times in singing are when a singer takes a pause, a breath, a moment.
 It is in like in pure ecstasy they arrive at a new point.
-They do not force it but allow the sound, notes, the music, the breath to carry them there.
+They do not force it but allow the sound, the notes, the music, the breath to carry them there.
 It is so precious to listen to.

 Pausing is not giving up.
 Pausing is not losing yourself.
-Pausing is not detrimental to developing a new business, it actually enhances a new business.
+Pausing is not detrimental to developing a new business, it actually enhances business.
 Pausing is not a loss of voice or an uncomfortable moment.
 Breathing, without the midway pause is impossible.
-Pausing is actually essential life force in itself.
+Pausing is actually an essential life force in itself.